JJPro/OpenGL--Particle-Simulation-with-TransformFeedback-Buffer/README.md

 My suggested strategy for this project is to:

 * You will have plenty of time to think about the project you want to deliver, but get started early.
+* I recommend finding at least one web tutorial, youtube talk, etc. that can serve as a reference for you to fall back on.
 * You can get feedback from me ahead of time on nearly any graphics related topic, do so!
-* Find your teammates early if you choose to work in a team!
+* Find your teammates(teams of up to 3) early if you choose to work in a team!
-  * Piazza is a good resource, and the week I am gone from GDC will be the time to get started!
+  * Piazza is a good resource, and I will tentatively match folks on a spreadsheet.

-### How to run your program
+### How to run your final project

 Use the `build.py`.
 You can modify build.py to your needs, but I should be able to type `python build.py` and then run the generated executable.
 I plan to spend 0 time figuring out what dependencies to download.
-If there is some setup needed
+If there is some setup extraneous setup needed to run your project, we should arrange to demonstrate your project during office hours.

 Pretend you are deploying this software to someone who has no idea what your code does and needs to be able to run it.
-You can assume your user has SDL2 setup however.
+The only assumption you should make is the user has SDL2 setup and perhaps a web browser.

 ### Video deliverable

 For this project, you need to make a video recording of your project.
 Here are the specifications:

-- Give an ~2-3 minute overview of your implementation as a youtube video.
+- Give an 2-3 minute overview of your implementation as a youtube video.
 - Explain what your project is (i.e. You should be talking in your video as you show things)
 - Show what was achieved (e.g. moving a camera around and talking over)
-- In the video highlight one particular technical achievement
+- In the video highlight **one** particular technical achievement.
   - e.g. Part of the code or algorithm that does something neat or was difficult to get right.
     - Give a quick 'tutorial' like summary of how you solved the problem.
+    - You can talk about other important features in your project, but dedicate some time on one specific item.

 Videos will publicly be uploaded to the course websites 'hall of fame'.